 A service user’s free membership lasts for three months, so it is almost always someone’s first meal and another’s last.

-This evening Sophie and Peter are hosting an Eating Positively nutrition and cookery class for another HIV support charity.
 It’s time to rearrange the kitchen from café to cookery school.

-Another team of volunteers arrive, scrub hands and don aprons and hair nets.
+Our team of volunteers arrive, scrub hands and don aprons and hair nets.
 Volunteers range from people with a personal connection to HIV (including some ex-service users) to those with a professional interest in nutrition or cookery.